80 Examples of Onomatopoeia: Sound Words List (With Pictures & Example Sentences)

 : used to represent the sound of a soft or weak cry expressing fear or pain

-Example sentenceThe child started whimpering at night.
+Example in a sentenceThe child started whimpering at night.

 78. Whoop